spartokos99/DeckStatus/README.md

   <a href="CHANGELOG.md">📝 Changelog</a>
 </p>

+[!IMPORTANT]
+This tool only works with specific versions of RekordBox.
+I should also mention that the entire tool was 100% AI-generated; I originally intended to use it just for my own stream, but it turned out so well and proved so practical that I decided to share it so other streamers could use it too.

 ## ✨ Features

 - 🎛️ **Four-deck dashboard:** title, artist, album, key, cover, current/original BPM and timelines.